 - Clean carrots and slice them into medium pieces/Diagonal.

-- Peel, and slice beetroot into thin pieces.
+- Peel and slice the beetroot into thin pieces.

 - Wash and cut the scallion into small pieces.